bseeger/jhu_ingest_csv/README.md

 This repository may function as a template for JHU (and others) to create the yml files defining migrations.

+There are three sample imports in this repository:
+- one containing collections
+- one containing digital resources with one image or pdf
+- one containing more complex resources - paged content (this one also contains a few one image resources as well)

+There is also a template CSV file.

 ## Requirements

 This module requires the following modules: